pietrodileo/TimMLproject/README.md

 if you want to use a virtual environment, in the current folder do:
 1. Create the V.E.

 python -m venv vEnv

 2. Activate the V.E.

 .\venv\Scripts\Activate.ps1

 If it is impossible to activate the environment try writing before:

 Set-ExecutionPolicy Unrestricted -Scope Process
 (type deactivate to deactivate the environment)

 Execute code:
 3. Install required libraries

 pip install -r .\requirements.txt

 4. To run the code just do:

 python .\main.py

 After this, Streamlit app is automatically launched.
 If you don't want to launch the app please comment line 34 ("webapp(mdl)") in "main.py".

 5. CTRL + C to close the app.

 Please close the app before closing the browser.

 6. After one run the model and the data were saved in f_app folder, so you can directly run the web app without running main.py another time.
 To do this write:

 streamlit run .\\f_app\\app.py --server.port 9800

-Port 9800 was choosen in order to avoid errors.
+Port 9800 was choosen in order to avoid errors and it is used also in main.py run.